OLonsdale/FilmTrackingSite/readme.md

 A stats page shows some interesting information.

-It will get metadata from an API, it will have a light theme and a dark theme, it will allow for importing and exporting of the JSON object.
+It has a light theme and a dark theme, toggleable with the button on the bottom right, and persistant.

+A splash screen shows help the first time the site is loaded.

+The films can be copied to the clipboard as a JSON document, and can be imported as the same.

-It is fully functional down to 320px width, and will have better styling
+It is fully functional down to 320px width, and will have better styling.

+It will get metadata from an API.

 # MY FOUR (virtual) PAGES ARE: